Opinion | Sanchar Saathi Mess: 5 Lessons From The Centre's Spectacular Misfire

 All of these mistakes and missteps should have been fairly self-evident to begin with, and it worries me that nobody in authority had the brains to anticipate the outrage that has dominated the public discourse in the last two days.
 It could be, as many have suggested, that the regime is now so used to getting its own way that it sees no need to bother with consultation or to explain its motives before it acts.

-If this is true, then the government is making a big mistake by taking the citizens of India for granted.
+If this is true, then the government made a big mistake by taking the citizens of India for granted.
 It needs to look back no further than the experience with Aadhaar, which was preceded by months of consultations, with Nandan Nilekani travelling around the country and persuading Chief Ministers and Opposition leaders to see the need for such a system.
 And even then, Aadhaar still has its opponents.

 India is a democracy.
 It thrives on consultation and consent.
 Forget that at your peril, and all you end up with is the kind of shambolic crisis management that we are now seeing.